MODFLOW-USGS/modflow6/src/Solution/ParticleTracker/vertical.md

 Release-time and tracking-time considerations are described (and implemented) separately.

+Each particle is either released into the simulation, or terminates unreleased.
+In the former case the particle's first record will be reason 0 (release), status 1 (active).
+In the latter reason 3 (termination), status 8 (permanently unreleased).

+At each time step, the PRT model applies the tracking method to each particle.
+The particle's trajectory is solved over the model grid until the end of the time step, or until the particle terminates, whichever occurs first.

+Particles may traverse an arbitrary number of cells in a time step, in the lateral as well as vertical dimensions.

+Sometimes it is convenient to avoid "stranding" particles &mdash; rather than terminating dry particles, it is often convenient instead to move them down to the saturated zone and continue tracking.
+PRT allows particles (and indeed configures them by default) to move instantaneously down to the water table in dry conditions.

 ### Release

 At release time, PRT decides whether to release each particle or to terminate it unreleased.